valkey-io/valkey-doc/topics/cluster-tutorial.md

 Find the `utils/create-cluster` directory in the Valkey distribution.
-There is a script called `create-cluster` inside (same name as the directory it is contained into), it's a simple bash script.
+There is a script called `create-cluster` inside (same name as the directory it is contained into), it's a bash script.
 In order to start a 6 nodes cluster with 3 primaries and 3 replicas just type the following
 commands: